AJRepo/certbot_haproxy/README.md

 ```
    precede message by a list of addresses (e.g. foo@example.com )
 ```
-so mailing component is a bit more kludgy for backwards compatibility.
+so the mailing component is a bit more kludgy for backwards compatibility.